KoenBaak/aliases/README.rst

 ---------------
 Keeping track of aliases in your data can be annoying.
 This small packages provides three small classes than can help you in the bookkeeping associated with the occurrences of aliases in your data.
+There are also pandas accessors that make it possible to enforce aliases immediately for a whole pandas Series or DataFrame.

 The ``AliasSpace`` objects keeps track of existing aliases.
 As input is accepts a dictionary where a string (the "preferred" form) points to a list of all its